U.S. Tax Code: Definition, How It Works, and Global Examples

 What is a Tax Code?

-Tax code is a set of laws and directives underscoring the responsibilities and rights of taxpayers in fulfilling their federal, state, and local tax obligations.
+Tax code is a set of laws and directives defining the responsibilities and rights of taxpayers in fulfilling their federal, state, and local tax obligations.
 It serves as a guide, informing corporate and regular taxpayers on how to file and pay their taxes accordingly.

 The U.S. tax code is enacted at the federal, state, and local levels of government.
 On a federal level, the Internal Revenue Service (IRS) is responsible for implementing all constitutional tax regulations, which go hand-in-hand with the rules prescribed by the Treasury Department.

-How Does the Tax Code Work?
+How Does the U.S. Tax Code Work?

 A woman holding a calculator, demonstrating it to her workmate